adyork/intro-to-apis-taxamatch/_episodes/01-what-is-an-api.md

 > Tip: **Finding APIs**.
 With so many APIs out there how do you find what you are looking for?
 It is sometimes as easy as a web search using "API" in your keywords.
 But there are other resources too like [ProgrammableWeb's API Directory](https://www.programmableweb.com/category/all/apis).

+The web made up of APIs.
+In fact, every time you look at a web page you are making a request to a server and you are getting back HTML content displayed to you in your web client (e.g. Chrome, Firefox).
+An API isn’t the same as the remote server, it is the part of the server that receives requests and sends responses.

+In this workshop we will be focusing on web APIs that involve making requests and responses over the internet using HTTP.

 ## APIs are more than just the "web"

-In this workshop we will be focusing on web APIs that involve making requests and responses over the internet using HTTP.

 But APIs are not just for the web!
 APIs to communicate with device hardware is also very common.